cnpryer/huak/docs/user_guide.md

 ```
 ~/github took 2s
-❯ huak new my-project --lib
+❯ huak new my-project
 ```

 ### Or initialize an existing project

 ```
 ~/github/existing-project
-❯ huak init --lib
+❯ huak init
 ```

 `huak` distinguishes between library and application-like projects.
 Projects default to the library type if a type isn't specified.
+Specify the type with either the `--lib` or `--app` flag.

 Initializing an existing project adds a `pyproject.toml` to the current directory.
 Bootstrapping the project with the `new` command creates a Python project with the following structure: